pkunick/cytu.be-policies/README.md

-# CyTube Policies and Documents
+# Mimic Policies and Documents

-**Last updated: 2016-12-01**
+**Last updated: 2020-03-20**

-The documents in this repository are specific to https://cytu.be.
-Other websites using the [CyTube software](https://github.com/calzoneman/sync) may choose to implement their own policies.
+The documents in this repository are specific to https://mimicstream.com/.

   * [Terms of Use / DMCA](terms-of-use.md)
   * [Security](security.md)